acevalkyrie/KHUX-Bingo/README.md

  - minor cosmetic improvements
  - eventual links to a main site and other projects
  - easier functionality to edit a randomly generated board
+ - JS & CSS optimization, and maybe more thorough commenting on the HTML & CSS
+ - SEO optimization
 **Noticed a bug, or have a suggestion?
 Message me at [AnAceValkyrie](https://twitter.com/AnAceValkyrie).** I'm always looking for more bingo tile ideas.

 ## This project was made to help promote the Kingdom Hearts Union Cross Fan:Dub